 Many of Kelly Link’s stories are I think looking to diss shallow people who lack a self-critical inner life, but it can carry an aspirational viciousness that gives away its envying something else about those people.
 I’m not sure I can do any better at characterizing what that is and why I don’t like it.

 But then comes the fourth story, Valley of the Girls, and we leap with if anything more of this arch dishonest-with-itself style into idiosyncratic incoherence.
 It’s hard to know whether we are simultaneously in and ironically trashing fantasy video games, rich stoned idiots’ imaginary narcissistic relationships, or what.
 But the reader’s reward doesn’t come anywhere near justifying his misery wading through all that tedious incoherence.
-At this point I thought the Pulitzer judges might not only have downed the wrong drinks, but also have stopped their legitimate medication.
+At this point I thought the Pulitzer judges might not only have downed the wrong drinks, but also have stopped their antipsychotics.